Skip to main content

 Permissible IGFI also includes bonds and other debt securities that meet the following criteria in § 4262.14(d)(1) of the SFA regulation: 1) pay a fixed amount or fixed rate of interest, 2) are denominated in U.S. dollars, 3) are registered with the Securities and Exchange Commission (SEC) under the Securities Act of 1933, and 4) are investment grade under the terms of the rules in § 4262.14(f).

-Generally, the types of investment grade securities included in a typical aggregate U.S. bond index fund are permissible IGFI securities, except fixed-to-float securities or those resold in reliance on the SEC’s Rule 144A.
-Some of the types of securities included in such indexes that may meet the criteria for permissible IGFI securities include:
+Generally, the types of investment grade securities included in a typical large, aggregate U.S. bond index fund, such as the Bloomberg U.S. Aggregate Bond Index and the ICE BofA U.S. Broad Market Index, are permissible IGFI securities, except those resold in reliance on the SEC’s Rule 144A.
+Some examples of the types of securities included in such indexes that may meet the criteria for permissible IGFI securities include:

 • U.S. Treasury bonds